rpm-software-management/dnf5/doc/dnf5.conf.5.rst

     Doesn't apply for packages passed directly as arguments, as they are not in any repository, see :ref:`localpkg_gpgcheck <localpkg_gpgcheck_options-label>`.

+    Due to compatibility `gpgcheck` option is supported as well but `pkg_gpgcheck` is preferred.

 .. _includepkgs_options-label: